trustgraph-ai/trustgraph/docs/apis/api-document-rag.md

-# TrustGraph Graph RAG API
+# TrustGraph Document RAG API

-This presents a prompt to the Graph RAG service and retrieves the answer.
+This presents a prompt to the Document RAG service and retrieves the answer.
 This makes use of a number of the other APIs behind the scenes:
-Embeddings, Graph Embeddings, Prompt, TextCompletion, Triples Query.
+Embeddings, Document Embeddings, Prompt, TextCompletion, Triples Query.

 ## Request/response